amarula/dyndesign/docs/class_builder.md

 # Class Builder

-Class Builder is an impressive module that makes it easy to **build classes by simply providing a set of configuration settings**.
+Class Builder is an impressive module that allows Python developers to **build classes by simply specifying a configuration**.

 The primary objective of Class Builder is to completely **separate** the code responsible for **class configuration** from **the core logic** of the classes.
-Thanks to a set of ad hoc tools, Python developers can now define a set of possible configurations for a Base class in terms of **Parent** and **Component** Class Dependencies.
-They can then build classes based on the Base class by selecting one or more Building Options.
+Thanks to a set of ad hoc tools, developers can now define a set of possible configurations for a Base class in terms of **Parent** and **Component** Class Dependencies.
+They can then build new classes based on the Base class by selecting one or more Building Options.

-The first step involves configuring a Base class with a comprehensive set of potential configurations, grouped by Building Options.
-These Options include **Boolean Options**, which can result in either a True or False value, and **Switch Options**, which enable the selection of one of a set of alternative choices.

-The class configuration is achieved through the `dynconfig` decorator, offering three distinct levels of separation between class configuration and core logic:
+The first step involves associating a comprehensive set of potential class configurations with a Base class.
+This can be achieved by employing the `dynconfig` decorator, which allows for three distinct levels of separation between class configuration and core logic:

-1. the class configuration can be encapsulated within a Configurator class that can be associated with the Base class using `dynconfig` as a class decorator,
+1. the class configuration can be encapsulated within Configurator classes that can be associated with the Base class using `dynconfig` as a class decorator,
-1. the class configuration can be passed to `dynconfig` class decorator as argument, or
+1. the class configuration can be directly passed to `dynconfig` class decorator as argument, or
-1. `dynconfig` can also function as method decorator to configure component injection within specific methods.
+1. `dynconfig` can also function as method decorator to configure inline component injections within specific methods.

-The second and final step involves building a class with the selected Class Dependencies using the `buildclass` function.
+The second and final step involves building a class with selected Class Dependencies using the `buildclass` function.

 ## Getting Started

-A Configurator class can be linked to a Base class through the `dynconfig` decorator.
-Once the Base class is configured, a new class can be built by passing the Base class and one or more Building Options to `buildclass`.
-The Building Options will determine which Class Dependencies are added to the newly built class.
+A Configurator class is linked to a Base class through the `dynconfig` decorator.
+Once the Base class is configured, a new class can be built by passing the Base class one or more Building Options as `buildclass` arguments.

 ``` py
 @dynconfig(Configurator)